brandur/sorg/content/nanoglyphs/033-heroku.md

 <img src="/photographs/nanoglyphs/033-heroku/highline@2x.jpg" alt="The Highline" class="wide" loading="lazy">

-[1] Although it seems like they stopped the clock at 14 days.
-It'd more aptly read double that number by now.
+[1] Although it seems like they stopped the clock at 19 days.
+Double that number would be more apt now.